Links on Android Authority may earn us a commission. Learn more.

-Skype introduced a feature called Meet Now that doesn’t require users to sign up to the service or download the app for video calls.
+Skype introduced a Meet Now feature that doesn’t require users to sign up to the service or download the app for video calls.
 The new feature seems to be borrowed from Zoom, which also lets users join meetings through their browsers without signing in or downloading its app.

 Both Zoom vs Skype generate a unique link that can be shared with others to enter a video call.
-If you’re the meeting organizer, you can invite anyone, regardless of whether they’re Zoom or Skype users.
-Once in the call, users can enjoy the full set of features both services have to offer.
+If you’re the meeting organizer, you can invite anyone, whether they’re Zoom or Skype users.
+Once in the call, users can enjoy the complete set of features both services offer.
 This might be helpful if your co-workers don’t really want to sign up for either.

 Zoom vs Skype: Other included features

 Zoom and Skype services offer a very similar feature set.
 Both include screen share, meeting recording, cloud storing, a whiteboard, file sharing, joining via call, and more.
 Zoom is a better overall service when it comes to integrated features, though.
 We wish Skype had capabilities such as breakout sessions for dividing participants into groups, virtual hand raising, and more.

 Lucky for you, both Zoom and Skype have great compatibility.
 Both can be used on Windows, macOS, Linux, Android, iOS, and even a web browser.
 And as mentioned in the previous section, it’s even possible to call in via phone.
 You have no excuses for missing that meeting!

 Both Zoom and Skype tout industry-leading security and end-to-end encryption, but Zoom has been in the spotlight for privacy concerns, forcing them to freeze new features for 90 days.
 Despite privacy updates, improving encryption, adding the ability to disable personal meeting IDs, and fighting Zoombombing, the company can’t catch a break as over 500,000 stolen accounts are being sold online.